md4all/md4all/README.md

 --------------------------------------
 ## License

-This repository comes with a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-However, soon we will be able to provide **commercial licenses** too.
+Soon we will be able to provide **commercial licenses**.
 Please reach out to us if you are interested.

+In the meantime, this repository comes for non-commercial use with a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 <br />